Stem-Cells-Connective-Tissue-Disease-Treatment

 Rehabilitation Post Treatment: Physical Rehabilitation in Bangkok is optional but highly recommended.
 Complete physical rehab services post-therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.

-Total Treatment Time Required: estimated around 2 weeks (depending on type and seriousness of condition).
-Medical and travel visas for extended stay accommodations at a hotel or extended stay apartment for the patient and family can also be provided upon request.
+Total Treatment Time Required: It is estimated to be around two weeks (depending on the type and seriousness of the condition).
+Medical and travel visas for extended accommodations at a hotel or apartment for the patient and family can also be provided upon request.

-The Cost for treatment of dense regular connective tissue, collagen vascular disease and overlap syndrome will vary depending on degrees of severity.
+The cost of treatment of dense regular connective tissue, collagen vascular disease, and overlap syndrome will vary depending on degrees of severity.
 Our medical team will need to evaluate the patients using current medical records.
 Evaluations can be done in person or online (submitting documents online).
-After review, a detailed treatment plan will be provided that will include the specifics such as the exact total number of nights required and total medical costs for treatment connective tissue disease with stem cells.
-To begin the evaluation process, please prepare all current medical records and contact us today.
+After review, a detailed treatment plan will be provided that will include the specifics, such as the total number of nights required and total medical costs for treatment of connective tissue disease with stem cells.
+Please prepare all current medical records and contact us today to begin the evaluation process.

 Published Clinical Citations